OliverO2/compose-counting-grid/README.md

 * Grids with more cells scrolled out of view (applies to desktop only) are faster.
 * Top- or row-level layout and recomposition accounts for about 10% of total performance (try forcing top-level and/or row-level recompositions, check the profiler's flame graph).
 In these scenarios, redrawing dominates performance.
 * Cell-level recomposition is expensive.
 On desktop, it cuts the frame rate by 70% (25x25 grid).
-* Directly switching between grid variants with and without `AnimatedContent` animations (one per cell) is very expensive due to excessive slot table manipulations (see [detailed data](docs/SwitchingAnimationVariants.md)).
-This application provides an option to hide the grid temporarily when switching to speed this up, see comments in `GridScene` for details.
+* Directly switching between grid variants with and without `AnimatedContent` animations (one per cell) can be very expensive due to excessive slot table manipulations.
+This application provides several options to work around this.
+See [separate information for details](docs/SwitchingAnimationVariants.md).

 Conclusions:
 * Currently, it appears that the entire (window) canvas is redrawn on every frame.
 Once [JetBrains/skiko#53](https://github.com/JetBrains/skiko/issues/53) is fixed and only updated parts are redrawn, expect significant performance increases.